Start dates

 Tuition information

-Choosing to pursue a university education is a big commitment that impacts every aspect of your life – including your finances.
+Choosing to pursue a computer science master's in Canada is a big commitment that impacts every aspect of your life – including your finances.
 Our fees are determined by the total cost of individual credits per academic year.
 All fees are listed in Canadian dollars and these rates are subject to change.

 $22,500